 Exporting data to a Syslog server

-You can configure Symantec Endpoint Protection to send the log data from some logs to a Syslog server.
+To increase the space in the database, you can configure the management server to send the log data to a Syslog server.

 To export log data to a Syslog server

 Click the local site or remote site that you want to export log data from.

 On the General tab, in the Update Frequency list box, select how often to send the log data to the file.

 In the Master Logging Server list box, select the management server to send the logs to.